A few weeks ago, some friends and I decided to do something really seasonal: We went out to the country (read: Jersey) to pick apples.

 Where are you helping someone feel more alive than they were five minutes ago?

 …Part of the fun of any work, your work, is being surprised by it.
 Delighted, awed, engaged.
 Have you given yourself a chance to do or experience that?
-Are you doing it in the work you share with the world?
+Are you sharing it?